A newer version of this documentation is available. Use the version menu above to view the most up-to-date release of the Greenplum 6.x documentation.

 The dynamic_memory_info view shows a sum of the used and available dynamic memory for all segment instances on a segment host.
 Dynamic memory refers to the maximum amount of memory that Greenplum Database instance will allow the query processes of a single segment instance to consume before it starts cancelling processes.
-This limit is set by the gp_vmem_protect_limit server configuration parameter, and is evaluated on a per-segment basis.
+This limit, determined by the currently active resource management scheme (resource group-based or resource queue-based), is evaluated on a per-segment basis.

 |hostname||varchar(64)||Segment or master hostname associated with these system memory metrics.|